How To Build an Investment Portfolio

 An investment portfolio refers to an assortment of assets that are strategically selected by you, by an investment advisor, or by a robo-advisor to achieve your investment goals while mitigating risk.
 While the variety of assets you can invest in is very broad, most investment portfolios consist of some combination of stocks, bonds, alternative investments and cash.

 Putting together an investment portfolio is a highly personalized process, and there’s no one-size-fits-all formula for investing.
-The end product should reflect your unique tolerance for risk, which will largely depend on your investment time horizon (how long you’re willing to hold the investment before cashing in) and your ability and willingness to assume risk (how well you can handle fluctuations and asset price volatility in the stock market).
+The end product should reflect your unique tolerance for risk, which will largely depend on your investment time horizon (how long you’re willing to hold the investment before cashing in) and your ability and willingness to handle fluctuations and asset price volatility in the stock market.

 We’ll get into the specifics of how to go about building an investment portfolio from scratch, but for now, let’s look at the types of investment portfolios available.